mweirauch/metrics-jvm-extras/README.md

   shared memory among processes.
 Since Linux 4.3.
 Will return `-1` if your kernel is older.
 As with `pss`, the most accurate metric to watch.

+### FileDescriptorCountGauge

+Provides the count of open file descriptors in use by the JVM process.

 ## Notes
 * procfs data is cached for `100ms` in order to relief the filesystem pressure when `Metric`s based on this data are queried by the registry one after